jdlavin/ttstc_project/README.md

 | BND | Core Investment-Grade Bonds | massive |
 | VNLA | Short-Duration Income | massive |
 | VNQ | Listed Real Estate (REITs) | massive |

+## Requirements
+Please install the requirements using pip.
+Conda is preferable but riskfolio can only be installed with pip at the moment.

+### Using pip
+pip install -r requirements.txt